Read Also: SERE 100.2 post test answers

 Signaling and Recovery

 Understanding how to effectively signal for help, such as using fires, flares, or creating noticeable marks in the landscape, can aid in your recovery.
-It’s also crucial to know how to interact with recovery forces when they arrive.
+Knowing how to interact with recovery forces when they arrive is crucial.

 Evasion